 And Rahul at Superhuman turned this into a 5-step process that they call the Product-Market Fit Engine.

 - Set up a survey to ask and understand your users, how would they feel if they could no longer use Superhuman?

 - Segment your users to find out your supporters and paint the picture of high expectation customers.

 - Analyze feedback to convert on-the-fence users into fanatics.

 - Build your roadmap by doubling down on what users love and addressing what holds others back.

 - Repeat the process and make the product-market fit score the most important metric.

-In a nutshell, the success of a startup is highly dependent on product-market fit, and make sure you build products that solve the real problems and add value to your users.
+In a nutshell, the success of a startup is highly dependent on product-market fit, and make sure you build products that add value to your users and solve the real problems.
 To finish it in Paul Graham’s style, If you want some good marketing advice, make stuff that people want.

 If you want some good marketing advice, make stuff that people want. – Paul Graham